markboatman/event-booking-front/README.md

-# MERN STACK frontend.
+### MERN STACK frontend.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**This app** allows a user to create and book events.
+- **This app** allows a user to create and book events.
 It accesses an express graphQL api running on heroku that uses mongoDB and mongoose to persist data related to users and events.

-This frontend app is an enhanced version of the frontend code presented in this [tutorial](https://academind.com/tutorials/graphql-with-node-react-full-app).
+- This frontend app is an enhanced version of the frontend code presented in this [tutorial](https://academind.com/tutorials/graphql-with-node-react-full-app).

-### Available Scripts
+### Run the app

-In the project directory, you can run:
+In a terminal in the project directory you can type: 'npm start'

-### `npm start`

-Runs the app in the development mode.<br />
+This Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The port can be changed by defining and setting "PORT=nnnn" in a .env file in the project directory.

-### `npm build`
+### Build the app for production

+Type: 'npm build'
-Builds the app for production to the `build` folder.\
+Generates the app for production.
+Puts it in o the \`build\` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.